Lewis Hamilton holds on to win dramatic Monaco Grand Prix | DW | 26.05.2019

 A brilliant defensive drive from Lewis Hamilton saw the Brit extend his championship lead on the day the F1 world remembered Niki Lauda.
 Germany's Sebastian Vettel came in second to end Mercedes' perfect start.

-Lewis Hamilton picked up a fourth win of the 2019 season on Sunday to extend his lead in the driver's championship, but the British driver was made to work for it.
+Lewis Hamilton picked up a fourth win of the 2019 season on Sunday to extend his lead in the driver's championship to 17 points, but the British driver was made to work for it.

 The reigning champion started on pole and kept his advantage despite early chaos further back in the field that saw home favorite Charles Leclerc of Ferrari retire early.

 Hamilton could frequently be heard questioning the wisdom of his team's strategy to leave him out on the track despite deteriorating tyres.
-He held off a late challenge from Max Verstappen, who finished second but missed out on the podium after earlier being handed a five second penalty after a tete-a-tete with Valtteri Bottas as both men emerged from the pits.
+He held off a late challenge from Max Verstappen, who missed out on the podium after being handed a five second penalty for a tete-a-tete with Valtteri Bottas when both men emerged from the pits.
 Bottas eventually finished third with Sebastian Vettel separating the two Mercedes drivers for the first time in 2019.

 "That was definitely the hardest race I've had but nonetheless I really was fighting with the spirit of Niki [Lauda]," Hamilton said after the race.